bunsenstraat/remix-workshops-cleanup/NFTTokenCourse/erc721-metadata-ipfs/erc721MetadataIpfs.md

 We want to host our images and the JSON files with their metadata on IPFS.

 ### Create Image Folder
 In this example, we will create metadata for three tokens.
-As you can see below, we created three images that we stored in a folder.
+As you can see below, we create three images that we stored in a folder.
 ```
 geo-img
 ├── geo_1.png